JJWallis/personal-portfolio/README.md

 #TODO:

-1. Virtual DOM - what's the difference between virtual + real DOM? = variety of reasons, can't directly update HTML - real DOM directly updates/manipulate (obj based representation of the HTML document), if something updated - does a full repaint to showcase,
+1. Virtual DOM - what's the difference between virtual + real DOM? = variety of reasons, can't directly update HTML - real DOM directly updates/manipulate (obj based representation of the HTML document), if something updated - does a full repaint/refresh to showcase but the virtual DOM acts as a copy of real so can be updated/manipulated without refreshing at all, more of a pattern (used in multiple frameworks), synced with real with react-dom